th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 elements.

-The forwarding function operates in such a way that, given the label of the destination node (in the case of the figure, a _red_ label), the packet will move to the destination node (_red_) in a _deliberate_ manner.
+The forwarding function operates in such a way that, given the label of the destination forwarding element (in the case of the figure, a _red_ label), the packet will move to the destination forwarding element (_red_) in a _deliberate_ manner.
 The paper has a precise mathematical definition, but qualitatively, our definition of _FORWARDING_ ensures that the trajectory that packets follow through a network layer between source and destination

 * doesn't need to use the 'shortest' path
 * can use multiple paths